 —After Baristanet reported that mayoral candidate Jackson and his Montclair 2012 slate were using paid workers from Newark to distribute campaign materials, Larry Kopp, campaign manager for the Real Progress Montclair slate, told Montclair Patch that "the political Essex County machine has landed in Montclair.
 They have workers from Newark on the streets of Montclair doing campaign work."
 Kopp said that the Montclair 2012 slate also has posted campaign signs—illegally—on school property.

 —A voter reported feeling intimidated at Mount Hebron Middle School this morning by election challengers hired by Hurlock and also the Real Progress Montclair slate.

-—Third ward candidate Swenson said that today's New York Times article misstated the facts; but the New York Times reporter said she got it right.
+—Third ward candidate that today's New York Times article misstated the facts; but the New York Times reporter said she got it right.

 For those who haven't read it, the New York Times article focuses mostly on Turner.

 The article cites a recent debate at which Turner was asked about scholarships that allow poor children to attend the Montclair Community Pre-K set up by the town 14 years ago.